skip to content

 Advanced Literary Hebrew

-This paper focuses on themes of interest and importance in Modern and Medieval Hebrew literature.
-This paper examines contemporary Israeli literature and culture from the last twenty or so years, primarily the transition from an ideological society to a capitalist, post- modern and post-Zionist society after the first intifada in 1987.
+This paper focuses on themes of interest and inportance in Modern Hebrew literature and pre-Modern/Mediaeval Jewish literature.
+It examines contemporary Israeli literature and culture from the last twenty or so years, primarily the transition from an ideological society to a capitalist, post-modern and post-Zionist society after the first intifada in 1987.
+For the pre-modern portion, students may choose mediaeval Jewish literature (Mediaeval Hebrew and/or Judaeo-Arabic) or various periods of Aramaic.
+Choices for the pre-modern element are subject to enrolment and/or offerings of the particular year.

 History of the pre-modern Middle East: After Tamerlane: The Persianate World from Timur to the Qajars